2023 Córdoba Open

 The 2023 Córdoba Open was a men's tennis tournament played on outdoor clay courts.
-It was the 5th edition of the Córdoba Open, and part of the ATP Tour 250 series of the 2023 ATP Tour.
-It took place at the Estadio Mario Alberto Kempes in Córdoba, Argentina, from 4 until 12 February 2023.
+It was the fifth edition of the Córdoba Open, and part of the ATP Tour 250 series of the 2023 ATP Tour.
+It took place at the Estadio Mario Alberto Kempes in Córdoba, Argentina, from 4 February until 12 February 2023.
+Fourth-seeded Sebastián Báez won the singles title.